Watch 'Parched', a new special focusing on California's climate crisis

 In a new one-hour special, reporters from CBS stations across California bring you an eye-opening reality check and a look at the solutions.

-Watch 'Parched: California's Climate Crisis' on CBS2 and streaming on CBS News Los Angeles.
+Watch 'Parched: California's Climate Crisis' on KPIX and streaming on CBS News Bay Area.

 Thursday, 9/1 at 7pm